Soc 001 - Introduction to Sociology » Fall 2019 » Exam 1

 B. The early IQ tests lacked reliability.

-C. The early IQ tests lacked validity.
+C. The early IQ tests were improperly administered.

-D. The early IQ tests were based on a faulty hypothesis.
+D. The early IQ tests lacked validity.

 Question #13